 Tobacco use continues to be a primary global health issue, with over 180 nations committed to reducing smoking as signatories to the Framework Convention on Tobacco Control [1].
 Cigarette smokers have shorter lifespans than non-smokers by at least 10 years [2], due to many health issues, including cancer, cardiovascular diseases, and respiratory diseases [3].
 The negative effects of cigarette smoking are large and well-documented for most countries.
 In the United States, more people have been prematurely killed by cigarette smoke than in all of the nation's wars combined [2].
 In the United Kingdom, 19% of cancer cases are linked with exposure to cigarette smoke [4].
-And in China, alone, approximately one million deaths are linked to cigarette smoke each year [5].

-Globally, tobacco kills more than six million people each year [1].
+And in China, alone, approximately 1 million deaths are linked to cigarette smoke each year [5].
+Globally, to-bacco kills more than 6 million people each year [1].

 These impacts are distributed unequally, with consequent inequities.
 For this work, we adapt a definition of inequalities as 'the different availability of resources to which individuals and groups have access to' [6].
 A range of studies have found evidence of inequities in tobacco smoking and secondhand smoke (SHS) exposure [5, 7, 8], with minorities generally experiencing higher risks related to tobacco.
-Research in the United States revealed differences in likelihood of smoking by ethnicity, which became larger with age [9].
+Research in the United States revealed differences in

+1Department of Geography, Environment, and Spatial Sciences, Michigan State University, 673 Auditorium Road, East Lansing, MI 48824, USA 2Department of Public Health, University of Otago, Wellington 6021, New Zealand Full list of author information is available at the end of the article likelihood of smoking by ethnicity, which became larger with age [9].
 Another study in the United States found that smokefree home policies were more prevalent in the West, and among those making over \$100,000 and those with graduate degrees [10].
 A study in the Southeastern United States found that less-educated citizens were less likely to be covered by smokefree space policies, and that smoking was a predictor of dropping out of high school [11].
-In addition to ethnic differences, the likelihood of tobacco addiction has been associated
+In addition to ethnic differences, the likelihood of tobacco addiction has been associated with educational attainment, socioeconomic status, and region [5, 11-13].
+In a study of American twins in the military, cigarette smoking was found to have an association with lower educational attainment [12].
+Geographically, in the United States in 2015 the Midwest had the highest prevalence of cigarettes smoking among adults 18 years and older at 18.7%, above the national prevalence of 15.1%, and the southeastern states of West Virginia and Kentucky had prevalences of 26.7 and 26.2%, respectively [8].
+These inequities in smoking prevalences by ethnicity, socioeconomic status, and geography suggest drastically different tobacco related risks within America, dependent on circumstances and experience.
+To counter this, more widespread policies to cover vulnerable populations are needed.